 Public Key Storage in NIM

-Beginning on January 12, 2016, passphrase authentication will be available only to users who have stored their public keys in the NERSC NIM database via the NIM web interface.
-Public keys stored on a file sytem will not be honored.
+Beginning on January 12, 2016, public-key authentication will be available only to users who have stored their SSH public keys in the NERSC NIM database via the NIM web interface.
+Public keys stored in $HOME/.ssh/authorized_keys on the NERSC Global Filesystem will no longer be honored.
 This change is being made to enhance system and account security.

 This NIM storage mechanism is currently (Nov.
 20, 2015) enabled only on Cori.
 You can test this feature on Cori by renaming or removing your $HOME/.ssh/authorized_keys file and then trying to log in or run your workflows.

 Only RSA keys are valid in NIM (you will need to generate a new SSH key pair if you use DSA).

 You can find the public key upload page in a few different ways:

 - "My Stuff" -> "My SSH Keys" link

 - “SSH Keys" tab on the user tab bar